darrenjennings/guuu.io/docs/_posts/beautiful-vue/data-reducer.md

   </div>
 </CodePreview>

-First thing you will notice is that this component is too basic.
+The first thing you will notice is that this component is too basic.
 It needs some enhanced functionality.
 Users shouldn't be able to add negative items to their cart.
 Since this is the "counter" component it would make sense to make it reusable, so instead of making every counter enforce a positive total, we can add a `min` property.